-The New Year is upon us and many people have set some new goals and objectives for 2020.
-A great New Year’s Resolution idea for ostomates is to become more organised with the way they store their stoma supplies.
+The new year is upon us and many people have set some new goals and objectives for the year ahead.
+A great new year’s resolution idea for ostomates is to become more organised with the way you store your stoma supplies.

-It’s really important to make sure you never find yourself running out of supplies when you need them.
-This means storing your stoma supplies in a way that lets you clearly see how many you have, being organised and ordering supplies monthly.
+It’s really important to make sure you never find yourself running out of stoma supplies when you need them.
+This means storing your stoma bags and supplies in a way that lets you clearly see how many you have, being organised and ordering supplies monthly.

-A good rule of thumb is to make sure you always have two weeks worth of supplies when you place an order.
-This will give you extra peace of mind in case of any delays or problems.
-Once you have all the supplies you need, you need to organise them effectively and in a way that works for you.
-It’s also important to make sure you always have an emergency bag on hand in case you need it.
+A good rule of thumb is to make sure you always have two weeks worth of supplies and stoma bags, this will give you extra peace of mind in case of any delays or problems.
+You can easily order stoma supplies by delivery.
+Once you have all the supplies and stoma bags you need, you need to organise them effectively and in a way that works for you.
+It’s also important to make sure you always have an emergency stoma bag on hand in case you need it.

 There’s no right way of storing your stoma supplies and what works for one person may not be suitable for the next.
 We’ve put together some of our top tips below, so read on to find out more.